Scott8586/automated-incremental-backups/README.md

     2011-07-04_05:00  -  Removed 'backup_2011-06-28_05:00'
     -----------------------------------------------------------

 ## Doc / help

+The output of `ibur --help` is listed here.

         ibur - Incremental Backups Using Rsync v.
 0.03 Automates creation and rotation of incremental backups via rsync.